shredtechular/antdimot.github.io/app/data/angularjs_organize_code.md

-# Angularjs - Four ways to organize the code
+# AngularJS - Four ways to organize the code
 When starting a new javascript project a common question is "how do we organize the code?".
 There are many ways, tendencies, and techniques to organize the project's code within files and directories.
 Specially with projects based on [Angularjs](https://angularjs.org/) is possible summarize all techniques with four styles: